Zach-Pate/Become-App/README.md

 ## Changelog

 *   **August 7, 2025:**
+    *   Fixed a persistent bug where small event tiles would overflow their boundaries.
     *   Fixed a critical bug that caused edits to one repeating event to incorrectly modify all instances in the series.
     *   Implemented a dialog to allow users to edit a single instance of a repeating event or all future occurrences.
     *   Fixed all gesture-related bugs, ensuring scrolling, dragging, and editing work reliably and intuitively.